orbanjan/CarND-Vehicle-Detection/writeup_project.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I used HOG features with YUV color space all channels without color features.
-I gave me a good result with resonable car detection and without false positives (due to the heat map tresholds).
-I was trying to keep the pipilen working fast (ie >3 iterations/sec).
+I used HOG features with YCrCb color space on all channels with color features and with color histogram.
+It gave me a good result with resonable car detection and without false positives (due to the heat map tresholds).
+There is certain frames though in the video which were falsely identify some are on the dark area with shadows.
+I suspect some car's pictures are very similar (dark, shadowed cars).
+I will try to eliminate those from the samples.
+I was trying to keep the pipeline working fast.
 More robustness could be achived if we not just use classification to detect object and identify cars/non-car object but rather use other deep learning methods (YOLO for example).
 I will try to utilize YOLO in my next version.
 Also I would combine this pipeline with the P4 Lane Findings.

 Thanks,
 Janos